Friends Star Mike Hagerty Dead at 67 - E! Online

-Hollywood is mourning the death of Mike Hagerty.
+Hollywood is heartbroken over the death of actor Mike Hagerty.

-The actor, best known for his work on Friends and Somebody Somewhere, died on May 5 in Los Angeles at the age of 67.
+Hagerty, best known for his work on Friends and the HBO Max series Somebody Somewhere, died on May 5 in Los Angeles at the age of 67.
 His cause of death is unknown at this time.

-His former co-star Bridget Everett confirmed the news when she posted a tribute on Instagram.
+Bridget Everett, who played Hagerty's daughter on Somebody Somewhere, confirmed the news with a moving tribute on Instagram.

 "With great sadness, the family of Michael G. Hagerty announced his death yesterday in Los Angeles," she wrote on May 6.
 "A beloved character actor, his love of his hometown of Chicago and his family were the cornerstones of his life.
 Mike, a devoted husband, is survived by his wife Mary Kathryn, his sister Mary Ann Hagerty, her wife Kathleen O'Rourke, and their daughter Meg.
 He will be sorely missed."

-She also shared several photo memories with her Somebody Somewhere co-star.
-"I loved Mike the instant I met him," she wrote.
+She also shared several photo memories with her colleague and friend.
+"I loved Mike the instant I met him," Everett wrote.
 "He was so special.
 Warm, funny, never met a stranger.
 We are devastated he has passed.
 Mike was adored by the entire cast and crew of Somebody Somewhere.
 Our thoughts are with his wife and family."

-Mike was most known for his recurring role as building superintendent Mr. Treeger on Friends.
+Hagerty was perhaps best known for his recurring role as building superintendent Mr. Treeger on Friends.

 One of his most memorable moments occurred in a season four episode titled "The One With the Ballroom Dancing," where Joey (Matt LeBlanc) reluctantly agreed to be his dance partner after Rachel (Jennifer Aniston) and Monica (Courteney Cox) are threatened with eviction.